-Reading Assignments: The reading assignments should be completed during the week assigned in the schedule.
-Understanding of the sections listed is very important to becoming comfortable with R. Any questions you have regarding the material presented in the text should be clarified by either asking your question in class or posting your question on the course discussion board.
-You should investigate the code presented in the textbook and our R-scripts and on your own by trying the code and using help to investigate further.
-YOU ARE RESPONSIBLE FOR ALL MATERIAL IN THE READING ASSIGNMENTS.
-The assignments and presentation will require in depth understanding of the readings.
+Reading/Video Assignments: The assigned readings and videos should be completed during the week assigned in the schedule.
+Be certain to provide your post (described above) by the due date each week.
+Any questions you have regarding the material presented should be clarified by asking your question in class or posting your question on the course discussion board.
+You should investigate the code presented on your own by trying it yourself.
+YOU ARE RESPONSIBLE FOR ALL MATERIAL IN THESE ASSIGNMENTS.